-Before our next class meeting on 01/11 please check that you have access to this class on Canvas.
+Before our next class meeting on 01/18 please check that you have access to this class on Canvas.
 If you do not have access, please email me to let me know and contact ITS Help Desk.
 They are open Monday-Friday, 9am to 4pm, and their contact information can be found here: https://it.utexas.edu/.

 Email: You can contact me on Canvas or by using my email address cody.tuttle@utexas.edu.
-In general, I will try to respond to emails within 24 hours on Monday-Friday and within 48 hours over the weekend.
+In general, I will try to respond to emails within 24 hours on Monday-Friday.
 For questions related to problem sets, please email the course TA and copy me.
-The TA will aim to respond within 24 hours on Monday-Friday.
+The TA will aim to respond within 24 hours on Monday-Friday from 9am-5pm.
 If the TA cannot respond in that time frame, they will let me know and I'll respond to your email.